Trophy Club, Texas

-Trophy Club is a suburb of the Dallas–Fort Worth metroplex.
+Trophy Club is a town located primarily in Denton County, Texas, United States (with a very small fraction extending into Tarrant County).
+It is an affluent suburb of the Dallas–Fort Worth metroplex.
 When established in the 1970s, it was one of the earliest premier planned communities in Texas, built around the only golf course designed by Ben Hogan.
-It is located west of DFW Airport and south of the western edge of Lake Grapevine, spanning the county line separating Denton and Tarrant along State Highway 114.
+It is located west of the DFW Airport and south of the western edge of Grapevine Lake, spanning the county line separating Denton and Tarrant along State Highway 114.
 The population was 13,688 in 2020.

 History

+Trophy Club's history dates back to 1847 when Charles and Matilda Medlin and twenty other families left the state of Missouri to settle in the then-thriving Elizabethtown, Texas.
+The Medlin's were part of the Peters Colony, a group of settlers in the 19th century that settled in various areas in Texas in hopes to acquire land grants.
+The families in Elizabethtown remained there until the Elizabeth Creek flooded, causing the families to relocate to higher ground.
+That area is now present-day Trophy Club.

+The Medlins made a lasting impact on the development of the town, and a cemetery was constructed in honor of the Medlins' daughter, Mittie Ann Medlin.
+The middle school in Trophy Club was also named after the Medlins.
+The cemetery has information on the settlers that lived in the area.

-The community was developed in 1973 by developers Johnson and Loggins, who created the community as a housing development surrounding the country club.
+Long after the time of the Medlins, citizens of DFW began talk about restoring the town.
+Eventually, the community was developed in 1973 by developers Johnson and Loggins, who created the community as a housing development surrounding the country club.
 The town was named for the original plan that the country club would house the trophy collections of golf legend Ben Hogan, who designed its golf course.
-Originally part of Westlake, the town incorporated in 1985.
+Originally part of Westlake, the town was incorporated in 1985.
 The first Mayor of Trophy Club was James "Jim" P. Carter, who served as Mayor from 1985 until 1999.